italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - REQUIRED.
-Identifier of the Wallet Provider concatenated with thumbprint of the JWK in the ``cnf`` parameter.
+      - Identifier of the Wallet Provider concatenated with thumbprint of the JWK in the ``cnf`` parameter.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
-      - OPTIONAL.
-It MUST be set to the identifier of the Wallet Provider.
+      - It MUST be set to the identifier of the Wallet Provider.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
-      - REQUIRED.
-UNIX Timestamp with the expiry time of the JWT.
+      - UNIX Timestamp with the expiry time of the JWT.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
       - REQUIRED.
 UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **challenge**
-      - OPTIONAL.
-Challenge data obtained from ``nonce`` endpoint -
+      - Challenge data obtained from ``nonce`` endpoint -
     * - **hardware_signature**
-      - OPTIONAL.
-The signature of ``client_data`` obtained using Cryptographic Hardware Key base64 encoded.
+      - The signature of ``client_data`` obtained using Cryptographic Hardware Key base64 encoded.
       -
     * - **integrity_assertion**
-      - OPTIONAL.
-The integrity assertion obtained from the **Device Integrity Service** with the holder binding of ``client_data``.
+      - The integrity assertion obtained from the **Device Integrity Service** with the holder binding of ``client_data``.
       -
     * - **hardware_key_tag**
-      - OPTIONAL.
-Unique identifier of the **Cryptographic Hardware Keys** -
+      - Unique identifier of the **Cryptographic Hardware Keys** -
     * - **cnf**
-      - REQUIRED.
-JSON object, containing the public part of an asymmetric key pair owned by the Wallet Instance.
+      - JSON object, containing the public part of an asymmetric key pair owned by the Wallet Instance.
       - :rfc:`7800`

 .. _table_wallet_attestation_claim: